wp-staging/wp-staging/readme.txt

 Other backup plugins usually create a backup of your WordPress filesystem and a database backup which you can use to restore your website in case it became corrupted or you want to go back in time to a previous state.
 The backup files are compressed and can not be executed directly.
 WP STAGING on the other hand creates a full backup of the whole file system and the database in a working state that you can open like your original production website.

-Even though WP STAGING comes with some backup capabilities its main purpose is to create a clone of your website which you can work on.
+Even though WP STAGING basic version comes with some backup capabilities its main purpose is to create a clone of your website which you can work on.
 It harmonies very well with all the mentioned backup plugins above and we recommend that you use it in conjunction with these backup plugins.

 Note, that some free backup plugins are not able to support custom tables.
 (For instance the free version of Updraft plus backup plugin).
 In that case, your backup plugin is not able to create a backup of your staging site when it is executed on the production site.
 The reason is that the tables created by WP STAGING are custom tables beginning with another table prefix.
 To bypass this limitation and to be able to create a backup of your staging site, you can set up your backup plugin on the staging site and create the backup from that location.
 This works well with every available WordPress backup plugin.

-= I want to migrate my local website to another host = If you want to migrate your local website to an already existing production site you can use our pro version WP STAGING | PRO or a tool like WP Migrate DB which copies only the database.
+= I want to backup my local website and copy it to production and another host = If you want to migrate your local website to an already existing production site you can use our pro version WP STAGING | PRO or a tool like WP Migrate DB which copies only the database.
 WP STAGING is intended for creating a staging site with the latest data from your production site or creating a backup of it.